- The Movie Revolution - Tyler M. Reid

 Let’s quickly define both of those because they sound similar but are quite a bit different.

-• An LOI from an actor signifies their preliminary commitment or interest in participating in the film project.
+An LOI from an actor shows their preliminary interest in participating in your film project.
 It outlines the basic terms and conditions under which the actor agrees to work on the film, such as their role, compensation, shooting schedule, and any other relevant details.

 Both an LOI and an LOC from an actor serve to outline their involvement in a film project, an LOI is typically a preliminary expression of interest and is non-binding, whereas an LOC may represent a more formal and legally significant commitment from the actor to participate in the project.